vkarakolev/SoftUni-Programming/README.txt

-This repo contains exercises from my programing courses in SoftUni.
+This repo contains exercises from my programming courses in SoftUni.